ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 ![volume/setting menu](ExampleImages/controlsmenu.png)

 For the controls menu it has all the keybinds for each player as well as the controller inputs.
 All the spirtes were contained in a Hbox conainter for easier editing and formatting.
 The only button that was in the controls menu was back which allowed the player to go to the main menu.
-The addition of having the players test the movement in the controls menu was both implemented by Jason Zho(Game Logic) and Karim Shami (Movement and Physics).
+The addition of having the players test the movement in the controls menu was both implemented by Jason Zho(Game Logic) and Karim.
 This was done by adding the two players to the scene and adding invisible barriers.

 ### Settings Menu